Oberschönenfeld Abbey: History

 As early as around 1186 there were Beguines, or a similar community of women, on this site.
 In about 1211 they formed a more structured community which by 1248, when the church was dedicated to the Virgin Mary, had been formally constituted as a Cistercian nunnery, accounted a daughter house of Kaisheim Abbey; its founders were the local nobleman Volkmar von Kemnat and Hartmann von Dillingen, Bishop of Augsburg, of the family of the Counts of Dillingen.

 Between 1718 and 1721 the monastic buildings were reconstructed in their present Baroque form by the master builder Franz Beer, as was the church later.

 Until 1803 the abbey exercised territorial lordship over the villages of Gessertshausen and Altenmünster.

 In 1803 the abbey was dissolved in the course of the secularisation of Bavaria.
 The nuns were not expelled, however, and the nunnery was reopened in 1836 by King Ludwig I of Bavaria as a priory, which was made an abbey again in 1918.

-In 1951 the first missionaries were sent to Brazil, where in 1963 they founded their own monastery in Itararé in the state of Sao Paulo.
+In 1951 the first missionaries were sent to Brazil, where in 1963 they founded their own monastery in Itararé in the state of São Paulo.